streamflow-finance/js-sdk/packages/timelock/README.md

     connection: connection, // Connection to the cluster.
     invoker: wallet, // Wallet signing the transaction.
     id: "AAAAyotqTZZMAAAAmsD1JAgksT8NVAAAASfrGB5RAAAA", // Identifier of a stream to be withdrawn from.
-    amount: 100000000000, // Requested amount to withdraw.
+    amount: new BN(100000000000), // Requested amount to withdraw.
 If stream is completed, the whole amount will be withdrawn.
     cluster: Cluster.Mainnet, // Cluster (optional, default is Cluster.Mainnet).
   };

 try {
-  const { tx } = Stream.withdraw(data);
+  const { tx } = await Stream.withdraw( data );
-} catch (Exception e) {
+} catch ( exception ) {
-   //handle exception.
+  // handle exception
 }
 ```